-DCMJ was created by frustrated residents of the District of Columbia who were tired of the outdated marijuana laws.
-If you support changing the marijuana laws in DC, please signup to our email list so we can start working together to put voter initiative #71 on November’s General Election ballot.
+The DC Cannabis Campaign was created by frustrated residents of the District of Columbia who were tired of the outdated marijuana laws.
+If you support changing the marijuana laws in DC, please signup to our email list so we can pass Ballot Initiative #71 on November 4.

 In June of 2013, the ACLU issued a report highlighting the billions of dollars wasted on racially biased arrests.
 This report, along with the Washington Lawyers Committee report, highlighted the need to end the marijuana arrests in Washington, DC.
-The incremental step toward this goal was the introduction of the legislation titled “Marijuana Possession Decriminalization Amendment Act of 2013” by DC council members Tommy Wells and Marion Barry in July 2013.
-While this legislation will end most of the arrests for the possession of marijuana in DC, it does not address the supply side of the equation— where is the marijuana coming from?
-How can DC residents safely access their marijuana without going through drug dealers?
+The incremental step toward this goal was the introduction of the legislation titled “Marijuana Possession Decriminalization Amendment Act of 2013” by DC council members Tommy Wells and Marion Barry on July 10, 2013.
+While this legislation ends most of the arrests for the possession of marijuana in DC, it does not address the supply side of the equation— where is the marijuana coming from?
+How can DC residents safely access marijuana without going through drug dealers?

-After the DC Board of Elections hearing in September 2013, we withdrew the voter initiative because we discovered that it required the DC government to allocate funds for drug education for youths and the Board of Elections would not permit the initiative on the ballot.
-Unlike other states, the District’s voter initiative process prohibits initiatives from appropriating any money.
-This makes it impossible for us to introduce a “tax & regulate” initiative like those passed in Colorado and Washington state in 2012.
+After the DC Board of Elections hearing in September 2013, we withdrew our original ballot initiative because we discovered that it required the DC government to allocate funds for drug education for youths and the Board of Elections would not permit the initiative on the ballot.
+Unlike other states, the District’s ballot initiative process prohibits initiatives from appropriating any money.
+This makes it impossible for us to introduce a “tax & regulate” ballot initiative like those passed in Colorado and Washington state in 2012.
 Only the DC Council can introduce legislation that taxes and regulates marijuana.

-In October 2013, we posted our updated draft of our voter initiative here on this website and solicited responses from the community.
-After being online for nearly 3 months, on January 10, 2014 we submitted our final voter initiative language to the DC Board of Elections.
-After a hearing in February and a second hearing in March, on April 23, 2014, the DC Board of Elections issued the campaign the circulating petitions that 22,373 DC voters must sign by July 7 to put the measure on November’s general election ballot.
+In October 2013, we posted our updated second draft of our ballot initiative here on this website and solicited responses from the community.
+After being online for nearly 3 months, on January 10, 2014 we submitted our final ballot initiative language to the DC Board of Elections.
+After a hearing in February and a second hearing in March, on April 23, 2014, the DC Board of Elections issued the DC Cannabis Campaign the official circulating petitions, which required the campaign to collect 22,373 signatures from DC voters by July 7 in order to put the measure on November’s general election ballot.